Plancherel-Rotach asymptotic expansion for some polynomials from indeterminate moment problems: Conrad--Flajolet polynomials I

 We can easily get a bound for the largest zero for $\mathcal{Q}_n(x)$ from Theorem \ref{thmIsmLi}.

 \begin{prop} Let $x_{n,k}$ be zeros of $\mathcal{Q}_n(x)$ such that $x_{n,1}>x_{n,2}> \cdots>x_{n,n}$, then we have the following bounds for all $n\geq 1$

-\end{prop} \begin{proof} Recall the recurrence relation of $\mathcal{Q}_n(x)$ in \eqref{masterI} and choose $c_n =1/4$ in Theorem \ref{thmIsmLi}.
+where $c$ is the positive constant given in \eqref{masterI}. \end{prop} \begin{proof} Recall the recurrence coefficients of $\mathcal{Q}_n(x)$ in \eqref{masterI} and choose $c_n =1/4$ in Theorem \ref{thmIsmLi}.
 Then the result follows. \end{proof} Note that we don't provide a bound for the smallest zero in this case.
-The reason is that, although the chain sequence method can give us an estimation, it is not accurate.
+The reason is that, although the chain sequence method can give us an estimation, it is not useful.
 In fact, we know that all the zeros of Conrad--Flajolet polynomials should be positive, but Theorem \ref{thmIsmLi} can only give us $ x_{n,n} > -6n-3. $ For the similar reason, we only consider the largest zero in Proposition \ref{M2-prop-cs}, too.